Teksta versija

 3) indirectly from administrative data sources.

-5) administrative data sources are inaccurate, faulty, or they do not contain the data necessary for the production of official statistics;
+5) the administrative data sources are inaccurate, faulty, or they do not contain the data necessary for the production of official statistics;

-(3) If the statistical institution does not use administrative data sources in cases laid down in Paragraph two of this Section, it shall request data from respondents in accordance with Section 14, Paragraph one of this Law.
+(3) If a statistical institution does not use administrative data sources in cases laid down in Paragraph two of this Section, it shall request data from respondents in accordance with Section 14, Paragraph one of this Law.

 Section 14.
 Data Collection from a Respondent